 Even though underground car parks are underground transport systems, the operating conditions differ significantly from those of a fire in a tunnel.
 Therefore, full-time instructors, together with the Didactics and Development Team of the International Fire Academy, developed tactical principles and guidance on practical procedures for operations in underground car parks.
-They are taught in the underground car park intensive course, which will be offered three times in 2022.
-Additionally, fire services can also book courses for themselves.
+They are taught in the underground car park intensive course.

 Know the unique features of each underground car park